 For beginners it may be difficult to do balance in this asana.
 So, in order to improve the balance, place the feet about three to five feet inches away till you are comfortable.

 Strengthens the thigh muscles, knees, buttocks, ankles and abdomen.

 Helps in maintaining the body posture and also helps in the flexibility in hip joints along with spine.

-This asana helps in the major systems of our body like respiratory, nervous and digestive system.
+This asana helps in the major systems of our body like the respiratory, nervous and digestive system.